carneades/carneades-4/INSTALL.md

 - Version 1.4x or newer of the [Go programming language](http://golang.org/) compiler suite.
 - [Git](http://git-scm.com/).

+Be sure to follow the Go installation instructions to set the GOPATH environment variable and add $GOPATH/bin to your PATH environment variable.

 In addition, the following open source programs are used by the Carneades system at runtime and must be installed:

 - The [Graphviz](http://graphviz.org/) system for generating graph vizualizations in various output formats.

 <!-- - Version 7.3.x or newer of [SWI Prolog](http://www.swi-prolog.org), which includes the implementation of [Constraint Handling Rules](https://dtai.cs.kuleuven.be/CHR/) used to automatically construct arguments from argumentation schemes and assumptions. -->

 ## Building and Running Carneades from Source

 Use the `go` tool to get, build and install the Carneades executable from Github:

-    $ go get github.com/carneades/carneades-4/src/cmd/carneades
+    $ go install github.com/carneades/carneades-4/src/cmd/carneades@latest

 The `carneades` executable should now be installed in

     $GOPATH/bin/carneades

 You can execute the program using this full path.
-Alternatively, add `$GOPATH/bin` to your `PATH` environment.
-You should then be able to execute the command directly, as in
+Alternatively, if you have added `$GOPATH/bin` to your `PATH` environment, you should be able to execute the command directly, as in

     $ carneades eval -o tandem.graphml tandem.yml